-FIG. 73.-Roman lamps and handles.
+Fig. 73.-Roman lamps and handles.
 (Petrie Collection.)

-2. Upper Egypt had scarcely been reorganised, when 295 A.D.] disturbances broke out in Alexandria.
+2. Upper Egypt had scarcely been reorganised, when 295 A.D.I disturbances broke out in Alexandria.
 Lucius Domitius Domitianus, a Roman officer known to the Egyptians by the nickname of Achilleus, revolted, and was accepted by the Egyptians as emperor.
 Diocletian was obliged to come in person to Egypt in order to put down the revolt.
-He besieged Alexandria for eight months, and finally took it by storm;
+He besieged Alexandria eight months, finally took it by storm;

-Fig. 74.-Coin of Donitius Domitianus.
+FIG. 74.-Coin of Domitius Domitianus.
 (British Museum.)